Nicotine Awareness & Help (NAH)

 Cessation Resources

-For students interested in quitting nicotine or tobacco use, you can read more about Columbia Health’s services on the Nicotine Cessation page.
+For students interested in quitting nicotine or tobacco use, you can read more about Columbia Health’s services on the BASICS and Substance Use and Recovery page.

 For staff and faculty, please check your health insurance coverage for available resources or learn about options for support from Columbia’s EAP program.
 Residents of NYC can visit NYC Quits or call 311 to find local cessation resources.